-The campaign's reference to "'One in Three" refers to the proportion of family violence victims that are male.
-Our best data on this comes from the ABS Personal Safety Survey in 2012 which found 33 per cent of persons who had experienced violence by a current partner were male.
-Confusingly, there's another "One In Three" figure constantly bandied about in DV discussions - referring to the proportion of women who have experienced violence during their lifetime.
-This figure actually refers to all victims of incidents of physical violence not just violence by partners and about one in two men experience similar violence - as explained in an excellent report just released by Australia's National Research Organisation for Women's Safety.
+The campaign's reference to "one in three" refers to the proportion of family violence victims who are male.
+Our best data on this comes from the Australian Bureau of Statistics' Personal Safety Survey in 2012 that found 33 per cent of people who had experienced violence by a current partner were male.

+Confusingly, there's another "one in three" figure constantly bandied about in domestic violence discussions, referring to the proportion of women who have experienced violence during their lifetime.
+This figure actually refers